Reena (actress)

 Reena is an Indian actress best known for her work in Malayalam cinema.
 She was one of the lead actress during the late 1970s.
 She has acted in more than 100 film along with several popular television series in Malayalam and Tamil languages.
 She has also acted in few Tamil and Telugu movies as well.

 Personal life

-Reena was born to Peter Reskyuna and Jessy in 1958 at Edappilly, Kochi.
+Reena was born to Peter Rasquinha and Jessy in 1958 at Edappilly, Kochi.
 Her father was from Mangalore and mother was from Kochi, Kerala.
 She has a brother, Ivan.
 She did her primary schooling in Mangalore.
 She pursued bachelor's degree from Madras Presentation College, Perumbavoor.
 She remains unmarried.
 She resides at Chennai with family.